azyarashi/obsidian-typst-mate/README.md

 Typst Mate leverages the following open-source projects:

 - [Typst](https://typst.app/) – a modern and powerful typesetting system
-- [MiTex](https://github.com/mitex-rs/mitex) – a fast, lightweight LaTeX to Typst converter with **high compatibility**
+- [MiTex](https://github.com/mitex-rs/mitex) – a fast and lightweight LaTeX to Typst converter with **high compatibility**
-- [tex2typst](https://github.com/qwinsi/tex2typst) – a fast, lightweight bidirectional converter between TeX/LaTeX and Typst with **sophisticated output**
+- [tex2typst](https://github.com/qwinsi/tex2typst) – a fast and lightweight bidirectional converter between TeX/LaTeX and Typst with **sophisticated output**
+- [Detypify](https://github.com/QuarticCat/detypify) - a tool for recognizing handwritten math symbols

 I'm grateful to the developers for making this plugin possible!